dohyunmoo/Knights-Game/README.md

 # Knights-Game
-Move the knight to capture randomly spawning pawns
+Move the knight to capture randomly spawning pawns using arrow keys